-Many of us through out our life will suffer a broken tooth, chipped tooth or a damaged and broken filling.
+Many of us throughout our life will suffer a broken tooth, chipped tooth or a damaged and broken filling.
 The tooth may have a history of dental fillings or it may be a brand new tooth.
-Alternatively it may be a filling that has just got to the end of its life and its time for a new tooth filling.
+Alternatively, it may be a filling that has just got to the end of its life and needs to be redone.

-At Leichhardt Street Dental we offer the best of modern dentistry at out Brisbane Dentist to help you restore that tooth to its former glory.
+At Leichhardt Street Dental we offer the best of modern dentistry at our Spring Hill clinic to help you restore your smile to its former glory.

 “The filling materials available to you today are extensive and require careful choice and meticulous techniques to make the material work for you in the best possible way.
 A dental filling material in one patient may not be the best choice in another patient”

 What are the Different Types of Dental Fillings?

 1. White Fillings are an extremely popular type of filling as they can be placed immediately.
 Dr Barbara has trained with a Swiss expert in White Fillings and chooses the white filling material with the best strength and minimal contraction properties, based on researched evidence.

 - Are designed for small to medium fillings

 - Are versatile and durable